ShoGinn/action-netlify-hugo-update/README.md

-# Netlify Update Hugo Version
+# Update HUGO Version to latest in Netlify TOML

 A GitHub action for keeping the hugo version in netlify.toml up to date.